Please note: the Safety Standards are currently being updated

 Severe or increasing headache

-Disorientation or confusion, or an inability to respond appropriately to questions
+Disorientation or confusion, staring or limited responsiveness, or an inability to respond appropriately to questions

 Lying motionless on the playing surface (no loss of consciousness)